RebelToolbox/RebelDocumentation/tutorials/2d/using_tilemaps.rst

 This template can be used for sideways or fully top-down perspectives.
-All templates below are designed for a TileMap cell size of 64x64, but you may have to use different subtile sizes for top-down templates as described below.
+All templates below are designed for a TileMap cell size of 64x64, but you may have to use different sub-tile sizes for top-down templates as described below.

 Key: